Nonparametric plug-in classifier for multiclass classification of S.D.E. paths: Classification procedure: a plug-in approach

-where $C >0$ is a constant which depends on $b^*$, $\sigma^*$, and $K$. \end{theo} Theorem~\ref{thm:comparisonInequality} highlights that the excess risk of the plug-in classifier depends on the discretization error which is of order $\Delta_n^{-1/2}$, the $L_2$ error of $\w{\mfp}$ which is of order $N^{-1/2}$, and the estimation error of $\w{\bf b}$ and $\w{\sigma}^2$ assessed through the empirical norm $\|.\|_{n}$.
+Theorem~\ref{thm:comparisonInequality} highlights that the excess risk of the plug-in classifier depends on the discretization error which is of order $\Delta_n^{-1/2}$, the $L_2$ error of $\w{\mfp}$ which is of order $N^{-1/2}$, and the estimation error of $\w{\bf b}$ and $\w{\sigma}^2$ assessed through the empirical norm $\|.\|_{n}$.
 Therefore, a straightforward consequence of Theorem~\ref{thm:comparisonInequality} is that consistent estimators of ${\bf b}^*$, and $\sigma^{*2}$ yield the consistency of plug-in classifier $\w{g}$.
 Notice that the additional assumption \eqref{hyp:borne-bchapeau} does not require that the true functions $b_i^*$'s are bounded, only their estimators should be.
 For the difference between $b_i^*$ and $\widehat{b}_i$ to remain controlled in the norm $\|\cdot \|_n$, it is necessary that the process $X$ rests with high probability in a compact region of $\R$.
-The next section is devoted to the construction of consistent estimators of both drift and diffusion coefficient.
+The next section is devoted to the construction of consistent estimators of both drift and diffusion coefficients.